 Homelessness is a complex, dynamic, and deeply personal crisis one that affects individuals, families, neighborhoods, and entire systems of care.
 Effective communication is not just helpful but it is absolutely essential to address homelessness.
-Communication is the foundation upon which coordination, compassion, and successful outcomes are built.
+Communication the foundation nogu which coordination, compassion, and successful outcomes are built.